Your Impact | February 15, 2019

 Cindy Simpson, Chaplain, Someren Glen

 Cindy sought scholarship funds to pursue ordination through the Evangelical Covenant Church.
-The ordination consists of four – one week intensive classes.
+The ordination consists of four 1-week intensive classes.
 Cindy sees a big part of her job is offering emotional support to team members.

 Hanna Woldemariam, RN, Holly Creek